jbdalido/-archeology--smg/README.md

-	   --push, -p				Push images after a successful build --last, -l				Download last image for each build --delete, -D				Delete images created after a successful build --etcd '--etcd option --etcd option'	ETCD Storage http endpoint
+	   --push, -p				Push images after a successful build --last, -l				Download last image for each build --delete, -D				Delete images created after a successful build --tag, -t 			    Force both the action used for the build, and the image tag --etcd '--etcd option --etcd option'	ETCD Storage http endpoint